observablehq/framework/examples/api/docs/index.md

   </div>
 </div>

-But let’s get back to those _temporal_ patterns.
-These are much more interesting because they don’t just show the performance of our servers — they show how clients “in the wild” behave.
+But back to those _temporal_ patterns.
+These are fascinating because they don’t just show server performance — they show how clients behave “in the wild.”

-We can use a dense time-series scatterplot to visualize the distribution of any quantitative property of requests over time.
-Below we show the response size in bytes (again on log scale) along *y*↑.
-Response sizes are also important for performance, especially if latency measurements only consider the time it takes the server to respond, and not the time it takes for the data to arrive at the client.
+We can use a dense scatterplot to visualize any quantitative request metric.
+Below we show response size in bytes along *y*↑.
+Response sizes are also important for performance, especially if latency measurements only consider the time it takes the server to send the response and not user-perceived latency across the network.

 ```js
 const sizeHeatmap = visibility().then(() => FileAttachment("data/size-heatmap.arrow").arrow());